appolinefr/Work-Day-Scheduler/README.md

 ## Challenges

-The main challenge for this project was comfortably using JQuery synthax throughout all the code.
+The main challenge for this project was to comfortably use JQuery synthax throughout all the code.
 Since I have only been using vanilla Javascript until this project, making sure that all the code you are writing is using the correct synthax was a little tricky.
 A few oversights meant that some functions were not working properly but coming back to the challenge with fresh eyes helped in making sure that vanilla javascript was changed for JQuery!

 ### Link to deployed page